 Men may also opt to shave their heads.
 It keeps the bald spots from being noticeable, while still being stylish.
 For those who don’t want a completely shaved head to help deal with their hair loss, a buzz cut is a good option.

-Women may not want to shave their head completely.
+Women may not want to shave their heads completely.
 However, shorter pixie cuts are very popular.
 This sleek style minimizes the appearance of patches.

 Buy a Wig